 The area occupied by this layout is about 7.2 sq. in.
 Using a four layer stackup allows you to use about 24% less real estate than on a two layer board.
 Since the four layer board includes a ground plane directly below the top layer, it will be less susceptible to EMI than the simple two layer board.
 Obviously, creative component placement is not the only factor affecting your board layout; the layer stack plays a critical role.

 In case you didn’t notice, using this two layer stackup will also require us to route additional traces to a power/ground buses or individual power/ground points.
 This can increase the required printed circuit space even further and won’t eliminate the EMI susceptibility that is inherent in this layout.

-Working through the schematic capture to capturing the supply chain, Altium Designer’s user-friendly workflow management solution can make sure you know the path length to getting any project off the ground.
-The heavily rules-driven environment in Altium Designer gives you control over your routing strategy.
+Working through the schematic capture to capturing the supply chain, Altium ’s user-friendly workflow management solution can make sure you know the path length to getting any project off the ground.
+The heavily rules-driven environment in Altium gives you control over your routing strategy.
 Couple this with the advanced CAD tools and routing features, and you’ll be able to design modern PCBs with any routing requirements.
-The CAD tools and routing features in Altium Designer have set a new standard in PCB design.
+The CAD tools and routing features in Altium have set a new standard in PCB design.

-If you want to learn more about how Altium Designer can help you implement creative routing strategies, then talk to an Altium expert today.
+If you want to learn more about how Altium can help you implement creative routing strategies, then talk to an Altium expert today.

 About the AuthorVisit Website More Content by Altium Designer